krgau020/finetune_llama2_model/README.md

-# 🦙 Fine-Tune Llama 2 Model
+# 🦙 Fine-tune Llama 2 Model

+Fine-tune a Llama 2 language model on your custom dataset using Gradient.

+---

+## 🚀 Project Overview

-A simple Python project to fine-tune a Llama 2 model on your custom dataset.
+This project demonstrates how to fine-tune a pre-trained Llama 2 model for your own domain-specific data
+using a simple, reproducible Jupyter Notebook.

 ---